warriorpostman/loudlistus/README.md

   * Build client FIRST.
   * Backfill data, server impl, etc, later

+Design-challenges:
+  * Try doing it without Redux (seriously)
+  * Scrape Event data from FB (6 venues worth)
+  * Create crazy fast data-entry forms, and see how long it takes to enter event data by hand (seriously)
+  * Commission a legit, professional logo

 NOTE: This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).